-- note the treasury activities in 2008/9 outlined in this report; - approve the Treasury Strategy 2009/10 attached as Appendix 1; - authorise the Director of Finance to effect such borrowings, repayments and investments as are appropriate and consistent with the approved Treasury Strategy and relevant guidance; - refer the above for approval by full Council.
+- 18. That the treasury management activities in 2008/9 as set out in the report be approved. - 19.
+That the Treasury Strategy 2009/10 as set out in Appendix 1 to the report be approved. - 20.
+That the Director of Finance be authorised to effect such borrowings, repayments and investments as are appropriate and consistent with the approved Treasury Strategy and relevant guidance.